-- The Investment Committee, which engages with the investment manager to oversee management of the Company's funds. - The Finance Function, which provides cash flow projections to the investment manager, monitors the investment mandate and investment manager and seeks to ensure investments are being managed in accordance with the investment mandate, solvency requirements and risk considerations.
+- The Investment Committee, which engages with the investment manager to oversee the management of Vhi Insurance's funds. - The Finance Function, which provides cash flow projections to the investment managers, monitors the investment managers' performance and, seeks to ensure investments are being managed in accordance with the investment mandate, solvency requirements and other risk considerations.